Monday 20 May 1940

 Battle of the Pacific: German raider Atlantis has been sailing as the Japanese passenger freighter Kasii Maru.
 The German intelligence service intercepts a message from Ceylon to the Admiralty warning of a raider disguised as a Japanese ship.
 The captain of the Atlantis promptly switches the disguise to the Dutch freighter Abbekerk.

-German/Romanian Relations: King Carol tells the German ambassador that it is time the countries worked closer together.
+German/Romanian Relations: King Carol tells the German ambassador to Romania that it is time the countries worked more closely together.

 Norway: The commander of the forces which have evacuated Mo i Rana, Lieutenant Colonel Thomas Byrnand Trappes-Lomax, has been retreating too far for the taste of his commanders, General Auchinleck and Colonel Gubbins.
 Gubbins believes that his retrograde movement has been disorganized, leaving behind units which have become stragglers.
 Gubbins orders Trappes-Lomax to stop retreating and square up against the German 2d Mountain Division, which is advancing toward Bodo.

 The Luftwaffe drops another 16 men at Narvik to help Dietl's troops.